jmreidy/grunt-mocha-webdriver/README.md

 the `mochaWebdriver` multitask.
 These tests should be structured as normal Mocha tests, but should use `this.browser` to refer to a WebDriver browser which will be injected into the test's context.
 The browser can be driven with the API specified in [WD.js](https://github.com/admc/wd).
-Currently, only the callback-based version of the API is supported, although the Promise style will be added shortly.
+The default is to use the callback-enabled version of WD.js, but `usePromises` can be passed as `true` to switch to the Promise-enabled version.

 Please look at this project's Gruntfile and tests to see it in action.